bitovi/academy/src/angular/8-state-city-options/state-city-options.md

 ## FormControl

 The basic element of a reactive form is the <a href="https://angular.io/api/forms/FormControl" >FormControl</a>.
-This class manages the form input model and connection to it's input element in the DOM and inherits from the <a href="https://angular.io/api/forms/AbstractControl" >AbstractControl</a>
+This class manages the form input model and connection to its input element in the DOM and inherits from the <a href="https://angular.io/api/forms/AbstractControl" >AbstractControl</a>
 class.
-It's worth getting familiar with the methods available in this class (like setValidators and setValue), as they're used quite often in reactive form development.
-The formControl is bound to it's element in the DOM using the `[formControl]` directive.
+It’s worth getting familiar with the methods available in this class (like setValidators and setValue), as they’re used quite often in reactive form development.
+The formControl is bound to its element in the DOM using the `[formControl]` directive.

 @sourceref ./form-control.html
 @codepen